lindbrook/cholera/docs/notes/latlongVoronoi.md

 }))
 ```

-In the code below, I plot the Voronoi cells.
-Then, using `nearst.pump`,
+In the code below, I first plot the Voronoi cells using the raw
+geographic coordinates.
+Then, using the results of the “brute force”
-I draw a line segment from the fatality’s location to the nearest pump
+approach in `nearest.pump`, I draw line segments from the “address” of
+each fatality to its nearest pump (lines are color-coded by pump).
+In
-(color-code the segment by which pump is closest).
-You can see the
-discrepancy between the cells and the lines.
-This show the
+the plot, you can see the discrepancies between the cells and lines: the
-mis-classification.
+cells do not correctly capture each fatality’s closest pump.

 ``` r
 # plot roads and pumps